GPS-GmbH/docs/user/settings/import-certificate.md

 ##### Step 7 :

-* Confirm the store by selecting "Place all certificates in the following store" and click on "**Next**"
+* Confirm the store by selecting "Place all certificates in the following store" and then click on "**Next**"

   ![](/chromecertificatestore.png)